 Nathan joined Woodfines as a trainee solicitor in 2013 and qualified into the Crime and Regulatory department in 2015, progressing to Partner in April 2022.

 General Criminal defence, White-Collar Crime, Fraud and Business defence: Nathan specialises in the representation of individuals and businesses against prosecutions brought by the Crown Prosecution Service, Trading Standards, the Health and Safety Executive, and other enforcement agencies.
-He has vast experience in advising at all stages of proceedings for a wide range of cases, including grave crimes, such as grievous bodily harm, robbery, multi-million pound frauds and insider trading.
+He has vast experience in advising at all stages of proceedings for a wide range of cases, including grave crimes, such as murder, robbery, multi-million pound frauds and insider trading.

 Motoring: Nathan provides defence in all aspects of road traffic matters, including special reasons and exceptional hardship hearings.